Record number of Kirtland's warbler nests found in Wisconsin

 MADISON, Wis. – Conservationists in Wisconsin say they've spotted a record number of nests from the endangered Kirtland's warbler this year, a decade after the songbird was first spotted in the state.

-The Wisconsin State Journal reports that 15 nests have been found so far in Wisconsin.
+Fifteen nests have been found so far in Wisconsin, The Wisconsin State Journal reported.
 However, thousands of Kirtland's warblers are in neighboring Michigan, where habitat restoration has been underway for 40 years.

-The birds are particular about where they nest.
-That contributes to the uncertainty about their stay in Wisconsin.
+The birds are particular about where they nest, which contributes to the uncertainty about their stay in Wisconsin.

 The birds were first discovered in Wisconsin in the central part of the state.
-But the Wisconsin Department of Natural Resources and the U.S. Fish and Wildlife Service are now focusing on counties where the birds have been spotted in the northern part of the state.
+But the Wisconsin Department of Natural Resources and the U.S. Fish and Wildlife Service are now focusing on counties in the northern part of the state where the birds have been spotted.

+"You never want all your eggs in one basket, no pun intended," said Davin Lopez, a state Department of Natural Resources conservation biologist.

+State and federal agencies are working to create more habitat area for Kirtland's warblers and to protect the birds from predators.